noahgsolomon/noahgsolomon/README.md

-- 👋 Hi, I’m Noah Solomon!
-I am 19 living in Atlanta GA studying Computer Science at Kennesaw State University.
+- 👋 Hi, I’m Noah!
+I am 19 studying Computer Science.

 -  I’m interested in Computer Science, Marketing, and Psychology.
 I like to challenge myself as much as possible.
 Ways I have challenged myself are through creating and selling out my NFT project "Antoon's World"